gec/reef-sprinkle-scripts/README.markdown

 This may take a long time, especially if packages are being compiled from source (qpid in particular), i've found it useful to be logged onto the box and run htop to see that progress is being made lots of applications should be installed and if anything fails we need to look at the error messages returned to us.
 There are a few issue that can be fixed by running again, try running it a second time with the -v flag if there are problems (but please post the errors anyways)

-If the process completes succesfully we have now installed all of the "server level" software.
+If the process completes successfully we have now installed all of the "server level" software.
 Note that though we may have installed a database server, that doesn't mean we have setup the users or database tables necessary for any specific installation of reef, make sure to read the documents that came with your distribution.

 # Troubleshooting: